Portugal – Spring 2023

 Visit the city’s fashionable uptown to have a taste of the bohemian and artistic atmosphere of Chiado and Bairro Alto.
 Here you can find rather original street musicians, art studios, high fashion stores and dozens of sunny cafes.
 We’ll end the evening with drinks and a fabulous welcome dinner.

-Lodging for the next 3 nights: Classic rooms at the Bairro Alto Hotel, a 5-star boutique hotel in the heart of historic Lisbon.
+Lodging for the next 3 nights: Classic rooms at the Bairro Alto Hotel, (or similar) a 5-star boutique hotel in the heart of historic Lisbon.
 Following a 3-year renovation, this is now a top 5* property in Lisbon, with vintage accents, rich colors and textures, and an understated use of locally-made tile and marble.
 The rooftop terrace is one of the hotel’s most appealing features, a refuge to enjoy views and sunsets.
 Bairro Alto’s restaurant boasts Michelin-starred chef Nuno Mendes.
 Drinks and dinner

 DAY 2: GUIDED GALAVANT THROUGH TOWN; GENUINE FADO DINNER